 How to Become a CNA in New York

-An applicant in New York is required to enroll and pass from a state approved training program to be considered a viable CNA candidate.
+An applicant in New York is required to enroll and pass from a state approved CNA program to be considered a viable CNA candidate.
 Next is to pass both the clinical and written/oral parts of the competency examination.
 After meeting the said requirements, the applicant can be finally be accepted into NY Registry as Licensed Nurse Aide or LNA.

 There are also optional routes that an aspiring LNA candidate can take in order to work in NY which can be found in the candidate information bulletin link below.